-- 3. Select Ceramic Tile 4" Blue and Duplicate it via right-click. - 4.
+- Select Ceramic Tile 4" Blue, rightclick and Duplicate Material and Assets. - 4.
 Rename the new Material to CT1. - 5.
 With the new Material selected, switch to the Identity tab.

-Next you will go to the Dal Tile website and search for the specific tile under consideration.
+Next you will go to the Daltile website and search for the specific tile under consideration.
 You will find on this specific website that each tile does not have its own page.
 Thus, the URL will have to either point to the main website or the page for the series of the selected tile.

 - 6. Go to www.daltile.com using your web browser. - 7.
 In the search box enter X735. - 8.
-Click on the word Matte, above the Matte tile preview. - 9.
-Use the current web page address for the Material URL in Revit.
+Click the Matte Almond Square option. - 9.
+Use the current web page address for the Material URL in Revit. - 10.
+Find the X735 tile sample (click on it).